-The West Virginia Regional Science Bowl® is one of many regional competitions held for high school teams across the country to select participants for the National Science Bowl held in Washington D.C.
+The West Virginia Regional Science Bowl® is one of many regional competitions held for middle and high school teams across the country to select participants for the National Science Bowl held near Washington D.C.
 West Virginia students have represented the state admirably at the national competition in recent years.
 In 2012, the West Virginia Regional Science Bowl Winner, Morgantown High School finished in 4th place at the National Science Bowl, ranking as one of the elite high school science teams in the United States.
 In 2009, Woodrow Wilson High School from Beckley was one of the 16 double elimination finalists at the National Science Bowl, ranking them as one of the top 16 schools in the country.

 Following the recommendation of the West Virginia Regional Science Bowl Coordinators, the WVSB regional science bowls will be virtual this year.
 To be able to serve as many schools as possible, the West Virginia Science Bowl coordinators have removed the requirement for high school teams to participate in a RESA level competition.